cybercongress/cybercongress/ecosystem/usecases.md

 If Cyber grows, then it will be easy to connect with like-minded people and build communities with them.
 With the help of semantics and the knowledge graph, it will be enough, to just press "find people like me" button, and without giving away any information - it will.

 *Amazing social networks*:
 To continue the above thought, if a person does not want to connect physically, just imagine the on-line possibilities this can create.
 This will allow for naturally created social networks, with like-minded people, based on knowledge, interests and so on.
 A network where you talk to people that you want.
 Maybe in VR.
 Maybe on a digital piece of land.
-Without revealing who you really are, if you don't want to.
+Without revealing who you are, if you don't want to.
 Peers will still be able to prove relevance to one another!

 *Motivation for read requests*:
 It would be great to create cybernomics not only for ‘write’ requests to consensus computers but from ‘read’ requests too.
 Thus, read requests can become orders of magnitude cheaper but still guaranteed.
 Read requests to a search engine can be provided by the second tier of nodes which earn CYB tokens within state channels.
 We consider implementing state channels based on HTLC and proof of verification, which unlocks the number of tokens earned for already served requests.